findy-network/findy-network.github.io/content/en/blog/trust-chain/index.md

 ## Crypto Chain Protocols

-We all know that the connection protocols should take care of all security issues, but protocols based on public-key cryptography might not be so obvious *public* key, you know?
+We all know that the connection protocols should cover all security issues, but protocols based on public-key cryptography might not be so obvious *public* key, you know?
 There are known subjects with protocols based on asymmetric cryptography like